 All types of words included in a search query should be in the URL to become the result.
 For the long search phrases, it often returns just some or no search results at all.

 Can be used for:

 Filetype: informs Google to return just results of, you have guessed it, a specific kind of file.
 It’s very useful when searching for the research that is often in PDF and other document formats, instead of HTML.

 Find out original research, case studies, and statistics quickly on some topics.

-Related: is one operator that helps in finding web sites that are related to the specified URL.
-By using this is an illuminating look in how Google categorizes the website and competitors.
+Related: is one operator that helps in finding websites that are related to the specified URL.
+Using this is an illuminating look at how Google categorizes the website and its competitors.